Last Updated -

 Business Model and Market Position

-Core activities (how it earns)
+Core activities

 1. Accommodations marketplace (Booking.com, Agoda, Priceline)

-2. Flights, rental cars, and ground transportation
+2. Flights, rental cars, ground transportation, and attractions

 3. Payments and merchant processing